Mr Brainwash

 Damien Hirst

-Damien Hirst is a British contemporary artist born in 1965, known for his provocative works that explore themes of life, death, and mortality.
-A leading figure in the Young British Artists (YBAs) movement, Hirst gained fame with iconic pieces like a shark preserved in formaldehyde and a diamond-encrusted skull.
-His bold, often controversial art has made him one of the most influential and successful artists of his generation.
+Damien Hirst is a British contemporary artist born in 1965, known for provocative works exploring life, death, and mortality.
+A leading figure in the Young British Artists (YBAs), Hirst gained international fame with iconic pieces including a shark preserved in formaldehyde and a diamond-encrusted skull.
+His bold, often controversial work has made him one of the most influential and commercially successful artists of his generation.